-Current global land surface modeling has not yet integrated most of the latest achievements in process understanding and regional- or local-scale modeling studies.
-Global simulation of the occurrences, circulations, and balances of solutes and sediments are emerging.
-Both natural and anthropogenic sources should be considered as for nutrients, and probably such models should be coupled with agricultural models which simulate crop growth.
-Precise information on the land use/land cover is essential to have better estimates on material cycles, and coupling of the LULC change model with biogeochemical land surface model would be necessary for convincing future projections considering both climate and societal changes.
+Current global land surface modeling has begun integrating most of the latest achievements in process understanding and regional- or local-scale modeling studies.
+For example, there are emerging efforts in global simulation of the occurrences, circulations, and balances of solutes and sediments.
+In addition, improvements to the modeling of hydrology and groundwater are being incorporated into the models.
+Less developed are efforts to consider both natural and anthropogenic sources for nutrients, and in turn such models should be coupled with agricultural models which simulate crop growth and yield.
+Precise information on land use/land cover (LULC) is essential to have better estimates on nutrient, carbon and water cycles, and coupling of the LULC change model with biogeochemical land surface model would be necessary for better future projections considering both climate and societal changes.

 Hydro-meteorological monitoring networks need to be maintained and further expanded to enable the analysis of hydro-climatic trends at the local level and the improvement in the accuracy of predictions, forecasts, and early warnings.
 As clearly illustrated in Figure 6 (Oki et al., 1999), global hydrological simulations are relatively poor in the areas with little in-situ observations.
-Basic observational networks on the ground are critically indispensable for proper monitoring and modeling of global hydrology; however, it is also required to utilize remotely sensed information in order to fill the gaps of in-situ observations.
+Basic observational networks on the ground are critically indispensable for proper monitoring and modeling of global hydrology; however, we need to utilize remotely sensed information in order to fill the gaps of in-situ observations.
 Reliable observational data are essentially necessary not only as the forcing data for global hydrological modeling, but also for the validation of model estimates.
 River discharge and soil moisture data are critically important for global hydrological studies.
-However, contributions from the operational agencies in the world are not yet well established and need to be enhanced.
+However, contributions from the operational agencies in the world are not yet well established and need to be enhanced and better coordinated.

-Some of the land surface processes have not been emphasized in the current global climate models or earth system models due to their relatively minor impacts on the climatic feedbacks from the land surface to the atmosphere.
-However, it should be the time to develop land surface models primarily for responding to the demands of understanding the land surface processes and possible future changes for supporting various decision-making in society.
-From this point of view, the integrated land surface models, which consider anthropogenic interventions explicitly (Hanasaki et al., 2010; Pokhrel et al., 2012) in addition to biogeochemical cycles should be developed and implemented in order to provide more realistic impact assessment and support the design of practical adaptation measures.
+Some key land surface processes, such as hydrology, have been represented in only simple ways in the current global climate models or earth system models due to their relatively minor impacts on the climatic feedbacks from the land surface to the atmosphere on global scales.
+However, land surface models are now being developed to be used as impact assessment tools and supporting various decision-making in society, with higher spatial resolution information.
+From this point of view, the integrated land surface models, which consider anthropogenic interventions explicitly (e.g., Hanasaki et al., 2010; Pokhrel et al., 2012) in addition to biogeochemical cycles would be developed and implemented in order to provide more realistic impact assessments and support the design of practical adaptation measures.
+Recently, it is also pointed out that difference between land surface models is the major source of uncertainty in water balance estimates and multiple impact models are recommended to be used in impact studies (Haddeland et al., 2011).

-In the WCRP conference held in Denver, CO, USA, in October 2011, these research needs and gaps are identified in the LAND session.
+In the WCRP conference held in Denver, CO, USA, in October 2011, these research needs and gaps were identified in the LAND session.
+Some other conclusions have been added by the current authors to give a strong steer in the research needs for the community.
+These are outlined in the following.